 Depending on how many students you anticipate, you can offer a live coaching call.
 If your list is small and your course is niche you will likely be safe offering this to everyone within a 12 or 24 hour period.
 Basically, keep in mind that around 2% of your email list is going to convert so if you don’t have the time to do a one on one coaching call with 2% of your list, you may want to reconsider offering one on one calls.

 If you’ve got a larger audience and you wouldn’t be able to do one on one calls with 2% of them, you will likely be better off offering the coaching calls only to the first 10 purchasers.
 Otherwise you may find yourself having to make time for dozens and dozens of calls.

 If you anticipate having a lot of early buyers, it might make the most sense to do big group coaching calls.

-If this is the route you’re going to take, consider offering three or four timeslots people can sign up for so you can hit all time zones and no one is unable to redeem the bonus due to scheduling conflicts.
+If this is the route you’re going to take, consider offering three or four time slots people can sign up for.
+This way, you can hit all time zones and no one is unable to redeem the bonus due to scheduling conflicts.

 5. Access to a private community